 To use a non-Japanese credit card with the Tokyo Disney Resort reservation system for both tickets & hotels, your card must have the 3-D Secure Authentication (MasterCard SecureCode and Verified by Visa).

 There is more information on the official website, which lists which credit cards are accepted.
 If you can book successfully with your credit card, let us know what type of card you used in the comments.
 It appears that Amex is not accepted.

 What to do if your Credit Card doesn’t work

-If your credit card does not work, you have a few options:
+If your credit card does not work with the Tokyo Disney Resort reservation system?
+You have a few options:

 - Buy your tickets at select Disney Stores in Japan

 - Buy your tickets right at the resort before or on the day of your visit.

 - Be aware that on days which are at high capacity, they may suspend ticket sales for a certain amount of time.
 Check the crowd calendar to see if your dates are predicted to reach capacity.

 - Ask a friend in Japan to buy tickets for you.